QuarticCat/QuarticCat.github.io/content/posts/optimize-difftastic.en.md

 +     - F
 ```

 Obviously, there are multiple paths.
-To find the best one, we abstract it as the shortest path problem: a vertex is a pointer pair, and an edge is a movement from one pointer pair to another.
+To find the best one, we abstract it as a shortest path problem: a vertex is a pointer pair, and an edge is a movement from one pointer pair to another.
 Edge lengths are manually defined based on our preferences.
-For example, it is preferable to see two identical nodes as unchanged than one insertion plus one deletion, therefore the length of the former is shorter.
+For example, it is preferable to see two identical nodes as unchanged rather than one insertion plus one deletion, therefore the length of the former is shorter.

 ```text
        +-[1]-> (B, B) -> ... --+